pallets-eco/wtforms/docs/crash_course.rst

 or attribute-style.
 These fields have their own properties, as does the enclosing form.

-When we validate the form, it returns False, meaning at least one validator was not satisfied. form.errors will give you a summary of all the errors.
+When we validate the form, it returns False, meaning at least one validator was not satisfied. :attr:`form.errors <wtforms.form.Form.errors>` will give you a summary of all the errors.

 .. code-block:: python